dharai/laundris-copilot/README.md

-# Laundris Co-Pilot Analytics Dashboard
+# Laundris AI Analytics Dashboard

 Laundris is an AI-Based autonomous guided linen operations provider.
 This app is a means to show the value Laundris can offer to both individual properties or commercial laundry facilities.